Skip to Content

 No, preserved lemons sit in a brine which softens and mellows out the rind, allowing the whole fruit to be used.

-You can make preserved lemons at home, I usually buy preserved Beldi lemons from the supermarket.
+You can make preserved lemons at home, but I usually buy preserved Beldi lemons from the supermarket.

 What is Ras el Hanout?

-Ras el hanout is a spice mix similar, but different, to garam masala.
+Ras el hanout is a spice mix similar, but different, from garam masala.
 It often contains allspice, cardamom, cumin, clove, cinnamon, nutmeg or mace, ginger and coriander among other spices.

 Close-up chickpea tagine with courgettes, harissa, almonds and preserved lemons.